conan-io/docs/manage_deps/workflows.rst

       main.cpp

-Now you are ready for building:
+Now you are ready to build:

 .. code-block:: bash

       $ cmake ../example-hello -G ...
       $ cmake --build . --config Release

-With this configuration you are typically working in just one configuration of the project, that will be destroyed and create a new build with a new configuration with different settings if needed.
+In effect, with this setup, we have created a separate configuration of the project, without affecting its default one.
+The benefit is that we can experiment freely, and even erase it and create a new build with a new configuration with different settings, if needed:

 .. code-block:: bash<